 Ms. Sharan is the Founder & Chief Executive Officer of Kim M. Sharan, LLC, a strategic advisory company.
+She has also been a consultant with The Council Advisors, Inc., a consortium of executive consultants since 2021, and with Connective Partners, LLC since 2022.
 She has over 36 years of diverse leadership experience with several Fortune 500 global financial services organizations.
-From 2005 to 2014, she served as President of Financial Planning and Wealth Strategies and Chief Marketing Officer at Ameriprise Financial.
+From 2005 to 2014, she served as President of Financial Planning and Wealth Strategies and Chief Marketing

+Officer at Ameriprise Financial.
 Ms. Sharan is a member of Women's Forum New York and The Committee of 200.
-She serves as a Board member of

-Partner Here and an advisory board member of Yext, Own the Room and Hearsay Social.
+She serves as a Board member of Partner Here and an advisory board member of Yext, Own the Room, and Vera Health.
 She has been a director of TIAA, FSB (a wholly owned subsidiary of TIAA) since 2020.
-Ms. Sharan serves on the CEO's Executive Advisory Board of Girls, Inc. She earned a B.A. from Drew University and an MBA from the University of Chicago.
+Ms. Sharan serves as a board member of the Council for Economic Education.
+She earned a B.A. from Drew University and an M.B.A. from the University of Chicago.
 Ms. Sharan provides extensive financial services leadership, investment management, financial planning, marketing and digital experience.